By Stephen Rodgers, LCSW EMDRIA Approved Consultant

 Anxiety in men rarely looks like worry.

-It shows up as a short temper, restless sleep, a tight chest, or a second drink you did not plan on.
-At Denver Men's Therapy, we treat anxiety the way men actually experience it.
+It shows up as a short temper, restless sleep, a tight chest, overworking, shutdown, or a second drink you did not plan on.
+At Denver Men's Therapy, licensed anxiety therapists help men calm a nervous system stuck in overdrive.

 Denver skyline with the Front Range in the distance